- As low as $492/Night

 Unwind in the Oceanfront Living Room and Dining Area, Admiring Endless Vistas While Creating Cherished Moments with Friends and Family.
 Just Minutes Away from Myrtle Beach's Premier Entertainment, This Condo Offers the Finest of Both Worlds.

-Accommodating Up to 7 Guests, Appreciate a King-Sized Master Bed with En Suite Bathroom Featuring a Handsome Walk-In Shower, Alongside a Queen-Sized Bed in the Second Bedroom and Both a Queen and a Twin-Sized Bed in the Third Bedroom.
+Accommodating Up to 7 Guests, Appreciate a King-Sized Master Bed with En Suite Bathroom Featuring a Sensational Walk-In Shower, Alongside a Queen-Sized Bed in the Second Bedroom and Both a Queen and a Twin-Sized Bed in the Third Bedroom.

 Every Room Is Equipped with a Television for Your Entertainment Pleasure, While the Totally Equipped Kitchen Boasts All New Appliances, Making Meal Preparation a Breeze.